 The library’s policies are in place to facilitate its use by making the collection available to all users without unreasonable delay.
 Most rules are based on common sense and equitable principles and are derived from a commitment to make the library an environment suitable for reading, study, and activities in support of student and faculty research.

 The reference staff is available to help students and faculty locate needed materials in the reference collection and elsewhere in the library.
 In addition, a location guide is provided for convenience and ease in locating frequently used materials.
-New materials are added to the collection daily - see our recent acquisitions.
+New materials are added to the collection daily.
 In addition, a library map is provided for your convenience.